 When you create resources, they are grouped together by file type in logical categories within the hierarchy, and placed in virtual folders.

-Within a Message Flow project, there can be up to six virtual folders containing groups of resources.
+Within a Message Flow project, there are a number of virtual folders containing groups of resources.
 These are: